csys-fresher-batch-2019/sql-kumara/README.md

     constraint emp_gender check(gender in('male','female','others')),
     constraint proof_chk check (adhar_num is not null or driving_license_num is not null) );
+create sequence employee_adds start with 14 increment by 1;

 insert into employee_details values(1,2,'anbuselvam','male',to_date('03-03-1997','dd-mm-yyyy'),to_date('03-01-2019','dd-mm-yyyy'),'234567891','','WA25728567','9585758494');
 insert into employee_details values(2,4,'vinayak','male','22-OCT-98','03-NOV-19','142648797 ','453782827378','1347537WA8','9835353664');